top of page

 B.S.
 Environmental Engineering, China University of Mining and Technology, 2014

-Siming's current research focuses on the use of microbial fuel cells (MFCs) to recover energy
+Siming's research focused on the use of microbial fuel cells (MFCs) to recover energy

 from dissolved methane and other constituents in anaerobic effluents.